 SCI9013 Master of Science Research Project C

-Full-time candidates undertaking Master of Science research should enrol in this course in the second semester of their program.
+Full-time candidates in the Master of Science (Research) (MSCR) should enrol in this course in the second semester of their program.
 Students will undertake research and present a seminar on their research progress achieved.
-The subject of their Research Project will be decided in consultation with their Project Supervisors and the Faculty of Sciences.
+The subject of their Research Project will be decided in consultation with their Project Supervisors and the Faculty MSCR Program Coordinator.

 - if appropriate, gain ethical clearance for their project